Swordfish Wine Pairing with Lemon Butter Sauce

 Ever wonder what wine to pair with swordfish?
-There are many to choose from, actually; it depends on how you want to cook this dish.
-In this pairing, I broiled swordfish steaks and served them with a delicious lemon-butter wine sauce...perfect with a crisp, acidic white wine.
+There are many to choose from, actually; it just depends on how you want to cook this dish.
+In this pairing, I broiled swordfish steaks and served them with a delicious lemon-butter wine sauce...perfect with a crisp, high-acid white wine!
+Read on for all suggestions.

 Its no secret that I really, really, really like lemony dishes.
 (Here are two of my favorites: lemon chicken and easy peasy lemon spaghetti.)
 God help me if I run out of lemons in the house.
 They add so much character to the simplest of meals.
 Squeeze a lemon over anything and its instantly brighter.
 So guess what I did to this swordfish?
 Gave it some zip with a lemon-butter sauce.